AlejandroUPC/cs-vault/01_Core_Foundations/Discrete_Math/Week 1 - Logic and Proofs.md

 There is also the **Four Color Theorem** that says that every map can be coloured w/ 4 colors so that the adjacent (share boundary) regions have different colours.
 There has been several proofs presented for this theorem until in 1976 with the help of computers they managed to asses it but no one would check if it was really true, and a few decades later a proof was presented ([very hard to read](https://thomas.math.gatech.edu/FC/fourcolor.html)).

-The **Fermat's Last Theorem** has a proposition that $x^n + y^n = z ^2 for n>1$.
-Took a while and this was proven to hold true for values up to 4.000.000 (but we cannot trust a limited sample, see Eulre's case that ended up being false) ended up being proved as true and became a Theorem.
+The **Fermat's Last Theorem** has a proposition that $x^n + y^n = z ^2$ for $n>1$.
+Took a while and this was proven to hold true for values up to 4.000.000 (but we cannot trust a limited sample, see Euler's case that ended up being false) ended up being proved as true and became a Theorem.

 The **Goldbach Conjecture** says that every integer greater than 2 is the sum of two primes, from 1742 holds true for all numbers up to $10^{18}$, up to this day no one can prove it.

 In the computer world the most important things to prove are usually the correctness of programs and systems (whether if they do what they are supposed to do).

 #### 1.2 Predicates

-A proposition whoe truth depends on the value of one or more variables, n is a perfect square is a  predicate, but it depends on its values (4-> ok, 5->nok), they follow the notation $P(n) ::=$ "n is a perfect square
+A proposition whole truth depends on the value of one or more variables, $n$ is a perfect square is a  predicate, but it depends on its values (4-> ok, 5->nok), they follow the notation $P(n) ::=$ "n is a perfect square

 #### 1.3 The Axiomatic Method

 Standard method to establish truth in mathematics, by Euclid 300 BC, being his starting point five assumptions about geometry which seemed undeniable based on personal experience such as a there is a straight line segment between every pair of points.
 Widely accepted propositions are called axioms.
 From those axioms Euclid establishes the truth of many additional propositions by providing proofs.
 A **proof** is a sequence of logical deductions from axioms and previously probed statements that concludes with the proposition question.